ibm-cloud-docs/devsecops/devsecops-pipelines-parm.md

 ### cluster-region
 {: #pipeline-parm-cluster-region}

 This is a parameter for the CD pipeline.
-The {{site.data.keyword.cloud}} region that hosts the cluster.
+The {{site.data.keyword.cloud_notm}} region that hosts the cluster.
 This is a required parameter for the example app.

 ### compliance-baseimage
 {: #pipeline-parm-compliance-baseimage}